akshatje/codechef_recruitment/README.md

 ## Codechef Recruitment portal
-Record and show recruitment details as well as quiz
+Record and show recruitment details as well as take quizes.